-Many of my private English students are confused by words with a similar sound or meaning.
+Many of my private English students are confused by words like RAISE and RISE.
+Words with a similar sound or meaning.
 I often confuse similar words in Japanese too!
 (My second language.)

 As a teacher, my job is to explain these words in a clear way that is easy to remember. ✔